 No. 4 - As far as musical hoaxes go, the "von Paradis" Sicilienne is at the top with the "Albinoni" Adagio and the "Frescobaldi" Toccata.
 This piece is in fact by Samuel Dushkin, not von Paradis.
 This piece is directly based on Kreisler's arrangement of Weber's Larghetto from Violin Sonata, Op.
 10, No. 1.

 The misattribution of the famous "Sammartini" Cello Sonata can be traced back to Moffat and Burmester.
-The version of the sonata used in the Suzuki Method is actually is by Martin Berteau.
-Two of the movements are also found in a set of 12 Cello Sonatas by Giuseppe dall'Abaco.
-Did Berteau plagiarize?
-Maybe, but Sammartini has nothing to do with this piece.
+The version of the sonata used in the Suzuki Method is actually by Martin Berteau.
+Mvt.
+III is also found in a set of 12 Cello Sonatas Op.
+1 (Sonata No. 8) by Giuseppe dall'Abaco.
+The thematic idea is based on dall'Abaco's Sonata No. 8, mvt.
+I. Did Berteau plagiarize?
+Maybe.
+Or maybe dall'Abaco plagiarized from Berteau.
+Sammartini has nothing to do with this piece.